 About a month and a half ago I posted about the adorable, handpainted, personalized hair bow holders my cousin made for Ada and Ellie.
 Scott's cousin, Erin, saw the post and requested a similar bow holder for her darling daughter, Erlianyss (Erli for short).
 Erin said not to worry about matching to a bedroom color but to go with something "girly" and also pointed out that Erli has a lot of big hair bows.

 So..."something girly."
-Seemed to me like pink was in order, though I know this is an uber-stereotype.
-But, like it or not, strawberry pink kinda screams GIRL!!! so that's the color I based the bow holder around.
+Seemed to me like pink was in order, so that's the color I based the bow holder around.
 I purchased all of my supplies at Michael's, starting with a wide wood plaque.

 I went with a wider version of Ada's and Ellie's bow holders so I could space the ribbons out a bit more, given the tip from Erin that Erli has a lot of big hair bows.
 Since the plaque itself was wider I bought wooden letters to spell out her whole nickname instead of just an "E." I painted the edges of the plaque and the wooden letters strawberry pink.
 Then I used a small foam roller and some leftover pale yellow paint from our kitchen walls to paint the top of the plaque.
 After the yellow had dried I taped off one thin line on each side of the plaque and added a brighter yellow accent line.